dceejay/RedMap/README.md

         "overlay": "myGeoJSON",
-        "geojson": { your geojson feature as an object }, "opt": { optional geojson options, style, etc }, "fit": true
+        "geojson": { your geojson feature as an object }, "opt": { optional geojson options, style, etc }, "fit": true,
         "clickable": false
     };

 The geojson features may contain a `properties` property.
 That may also include a `style` with properties - stroke, stroke-width, stroke-opacity, fill, fill-opacity.
 Any other properties will be listed in the popup.

 The `opt` property is optional.
 See the <a href="https://leafletjs.com/examples/geojson/">Leaflet geojson docs</a> for more info on possible options.

-Note: only simple options are supported as functions cannot be serialised.
+NOTE: In order to pass over **style**, **pointToLayer**, **onEachFeature**, or **filter** functions they need to be serialised as follows... for example

+    const style = function () {
+        return { color: "#910000", weight: 2 };
+    };
+    msg.payload.command.map.opt.style = style.toString();

+This may cause the function node setting them to be in error, for example if it references L (the leaflet map), which is unknown on the server side.
+The flow should still deploy and run ok.

 The `fit` property is optional, and you can also use `fly` if you wish.
-If boolean true the map will automatically zoom to fit the area relevant to the geojson, or use the 'fly' to animation style.
+If boolean true the map will automatically zoom to fit the area relevant to the geojson, or use 'fly' to set the animated style.
 You can also set `clickable` true to return the properties of the clicked feature to the worldmap-in node.

-see https://leafletjs.com/examples/geojson/ for more details about options for opt.

 #### To add a new KML, GPX, or TOPOJSON overlay